 Reinsurance is an extremely important, in many cases crucial, element in the financial security of an insurer.
 Its importance is much influenced by various factors, including the financial strength of the insurer, and the type and volume of business.
-The Insurance Ordinance requires authorised insurers to have adequate reinsurance arrangements in force.
+The IO requires authorized insurers to have adequate reinsurance arrangements in force.
 It is a vital consideration in the overall financial supervision of an insurer, both with regard to the quantity and the quality (probable 'collectability') of the reinsurance effected.

-The IA has issued and implemented a guideline on the subject, the 'Guideline on Reinsurance with Related Companies'.
-This Guideline applies only where an authorised insurer reinsures with a 'related reinsurer' (meaning one within the same grouping of companies, as defined in Section 2(7)(b) and (c) of the Insurance Ordinance).
-The reason why this Guideline is important is that the prudent control that any one insurer should exercise on its reinsurance arrangements may possibly be compromised when the reinsurer is related to it.
+The IA has issued and implemented a guideline on the subject, the 'Guideline on Reinsurance with Related Companies' (GL12).
+GL12 applies only where an authorized insurer reinsures with a 'related reinsurer' (meaning one within the same grouping of companies, as defined in section 2(7)(b) and (c) of the IO).
+The reason why GL12 is important is that the prudent control that any one insurer should exercise on its reinsurance arrangements may possibly be compromised when the reinsurer is related to it.
 This situation, if allowed to be loosely supervised, will put the interests of the insuring public at risk.

-The Guideline aims to promulgate how reinsurance arrangements with related companies will be considered adequate by the IA in terms of financial security, and how the IA intends to address the supervisory concern if such reinsurance arrangements are not considered adequate.
+GL12 aims to promulgate how reinsurance arrangements with related companies will be considered adequate by the IA in terms of financial security, and how the IA intends to address the supervisory concern if such reinsurance arrangements are not considered adequate.